Croscat: Human history

 The extraction left a vent 100 m high and 400 m long covering around 40 degrees.
 In the 1990s a territorial landscaping project was undertaken to restore the extraction site and the landfill to recover the morphology of the base of the volcano and the pastures surrounding the area.
 The project, which won an award for landscape design, minimized the landscape impact, prevented erosion and planned public access for educational purposes.
+When visiting this Área its mandatory for everybody to pay for parquing the car in the Can Serra área and also in other parkings.
+Also for guided groups they need to do a reservation for visiting croscat volcano, and When entering to the volcano they have to do a check in in the Can Passavent House.